BluePawDev/order-history-app/README.md

 ## Customer List

-- List all customers from DB on the left-hand side of the screen on page load
 - Each customer should have a button next to it that will, when clicked, retrieve all of the order information for that customer.

 ## Order History